mdkennedy3/elp-synchronized-stereo-camera-ros-pkg/README.md

 ## Documentation

-Documentation is available on the ROS wiki: http://wiki.ros.org/elp_stereo_camera
+Documentation for original driver (non-synchronized) is available on the ROS wiki: http://wiki.ros.org/elp_stereo_camera

+This has been tested on the ELP model: ELP-960P2CAM-V90-VC

 ## Install from Source